-(85) "Prime farmland" means those lands which are defined by the Secretary of Agriculture in 7 C.F.R.
-657 and which have been "historically used for cropland" as that phrase is defined above.
+(85) "Prime farmland" means those lands defined by the Secretary of Agriculture in 7 C.F.R.
+657 and that have been "historically used for cropland" as that phrase is defined above.

-(86) "Probable hydrologic consequences" means the projected results of proposed surface coal mining and reclamation operations which may reasonably be expected to change the quantity or quality of the surface and groundwater; the surface or groundwater flow, timing, and pattern; and the stream channel conditions on the permit area and adjacent areas.
+(86) "Probable hydrologic consequences" means the projected results of proposed surface coal mining and reclamation operations that could reasonably be expected to change the quantity or quality of the surface and groundwater; the surface or groundwater flow, timing, and pattern; and the stream channel conditions on the permit area, shadow area, and adjacent areas.